 Alerts arose, initially, when police started arresting youth for crimes, not limited to drug-related crime, in areas outside of their home cities.
 Many of the youth arrested were known as vulnerable children and young people, which can vary from looked after children (under social care) to children that come from unstable homes (such as those with negligent parents, but have somehow managed to slip through the care system).
 Children as young as eight years old are involved in drug trafficking, initiated by older youth and adults, after being targeted and groomed.

 Manipulative drug dealers, that view themselves as drug lords, are very clever in their selection process of children, that are later appointed as their employees.
-Children that are bullied, come from low income families (predominantly single mother households) or feel neglected at home are usually targeted, whilst being offered a family and protection in return.
+Children that are bullied, come from low income families (predominantly single mother households), or feel neglected at home are usually targeted—whilst being offered a family, and protection in return.
 No child is exempt, even children from middle class backgrounds, receiving private or grammar education, are targeted; due to the fact that they are not known to the police.
-For many young people, it’s not only the money that entices them but also the feeling of having somewhere to belong.
+For many young people, it’s not only the money that entices them, but also the feeling of having somewhere to belong.

 The bittersweet reality, as unfortunate as it may sound, is that, some of the vulnerable young people that are groomed into drug trafficking actually do find a family in the life of crime; and become brothers and sisters with their fellow trafficking peers.
 This realisation raises the following question: Are parents to blame if their child feels that enduring a life of crime, with risks of jail and death, is safer than being at home?

 Music, and film, may paint a glamorous picture of the life of a drug dealer, but in actuality it’s nothing of the sort.
-Long gone are the, what may have appeared to be exciting, days of Semion Mogilevich, Al Capone and Griselda Blanco – so long gone that the children of today may not even know who they are, yet somehow young people are still being lured into this life of crime.
+Long gone are the, what may have appeared to be exciting, days of Semion Mogilevich, Al Capone and Griselda Blanco—so long gone that the children of today may not even know who they are, yet somehow young people are still being lured into this life of crime.

 It’s not glamorous.

 Children are putting drugs in their genital areas, as well as swallowing packages, to carry and deliver across the UK, believing that in time they will have as much money, or credibility, as a mafia boss.
 Reality disagrees, resulting in many young people being hospitalised, jailed or murdered.
-Those who aren’t damaged in one the ways stated are effected mentally, with many developing paranoia or Post Traumatic Stress Disorder (PTSD).
+Those who aren’t damaged in one of the ways stated are effected mentally, with many developing paranoia, or Post Traumatic Stress Disorder (PTSD).